Our authors include:

 Jon Hotten is the author of Muscle: A Writer’s Trip Through a Sport with No Boundaries and The Years of the Locust: A True Story of Murder, Money and Mayhem in the Last Age of Boxing (both Yellow Jersey Press), as well as the popular Old Batsman Blog, which has established him as one of the finest cricket writers around.

-Nikesh Shukla is the editor of Rife Magazine, an online magazine for young people and the author of the novels Coconut Unlimited (Quartet) which was shortlisted for the Costa First Novel Award and Meatspace (Friday Project) which saw him reach notoriety as a the first man to send a lamb chop into space, a feat that has been viewed on youtube more than 250,000 times.
-Most recently he is the editor of the acclaimed collection of essays about race and immigration by 21 writers of colour, The Good Immigrant (Unbound) which was R4 Book of the Week and for which he was shortlisted for the Liberty Human Rights Arts Award, was named one of Foreign Policy Magazine’s 100 Global Thinkers of 2016 and which won the Books Are My Bags Readers Choice Award.
+He is also the editor of the acclaimed collection of essays about race and immigration by 21 writers of colour, The Good Immigrant (Unbound), which was Radio 4 Book of the Week and for which he was shortlisted for the Liberty Human Rights Arts Award, named one of Foreign Policy Magazine’s 100 Global Thinkers of 2016 and which won the Books Are My Bags Readers Choice Award.

 He lives in Walthamstow, East London, with his partner and an elderly cat called Soze.

-His first novel, The Esquimaux, will be published by Silvertail in July 2017.
+His first novel, The Esquimaux, is published by Silvertail.